Bluetooth Or Network Speakers

 The reason most people don’t ask the question is they are not aware that there is any other option.
 Networking Speakers being the major competition.

 So, what are the differences between Bluetooth and Networking speakers?
-The most obvious is that Bluetooth is (originally) a one-to-one connection with your device (like your mobile device to your hands-free kit), there have been some upgrades to allow up to two devices to talk via Bluetooth.
+The most obvious is that Bluetooth is (originally) a one-to-one connection with your device (like your mobile device to your hands-free kit), there have been some upgrades to allow multiple devices to talk via Bluetooth.
 Whereas Networking is multiple devices all talking to each other whilst they do separate things, the same things or nothing at all (like the computers, mobile devices, smart TVs, and printer in your home).

 These separate connection types also bring different pros and Cons to their respective speakers: